Message from the Chairman: Mike Bosazza

 Other stockists include Enkosi Africa gift and souvenir shop in Simon`s Town.
-The Bookworm Fantasy, Main Road Somerset West, Select Books Kenilworth.
-These shops only hold a selection of the inventory and sell the publications at the full price.
+This shop only holds a selection of the inventory and sells the publications at the full price.

 Special deals on Naval Digests

-The Trust has made full sets of the Naval Digests number 1 to 34 available to members at just R800.
-Normal price R1700 for this set.
-Postage of R99 with POSTNET will need to be added in unless collected in person from the NHT office Simon’s Town or in Muizenberg.
+The Trust has made the full set of the Naval Digests number 1 to 37 available to members at just R1600.
+Normal retail price R3330 to non-members for this set.
+Postage of R109 with POSTNET and R60 with PAXI will need to be added in unless collected in person from the NHT office Simon’s Town or in Muizenberg.

 Are you a member of this Facebook site yet?
 If not click on it and join in the daily discussions.